klkklevar/Googlemaps-Display/README.md

 # Googlemaps-Display

+## Version 1.0.0

-I create this project using visual studio 2015 with C# code (Forms aplications), how you can display googlemaps from vs.
+I create this demo project into visual studio 2015 with C# code (Forms aplications).

-You can download, edit or clone a project.
+A sample readme for how you can display googlemaps direct from vs

+## License & copyright
+Khalid L Klevar